jamesnolanverran/dmap/readme.md

 # dmap

-### **dmap** is a lightweight, zero-friction hashmap implementation in C, designed to be user friendly without sacrificing performance.
+### **Dmap** is a lightweight, zero-friction hashmap implementation in C, designed to be user friendly without sacrificing performance.

 ## Includes: